 Aye Htoo lives in Kalay, Myanmar.
-She first took out a loan through ZMF, ADC Microfinance’s partner microfinance institution, five years ago.
+ADC Microfinance facilitated her first loan five years ago through ZMF, their partner microfinance institution.
 Since 2014, Aye has had a total of 6 loans and is proud as punch that she has never missed a payment!

 Before Aye had ever heard of ZMF and ADC Microfinance, she was selling small snacks door to door in her neighbourhood.
 Her friends told her about ZMF, and her life took on a whole new and exciting phase.